kalidreams/mastering_git/README.md

 > #### Each project should follow these steps & back to 2/3

-1) clone the repo
+1) Clone the repo.
-2) create a new branch from the main, or another branch
+2) Create a new branch from the main, or another branch.
-3) make your changes
+3) Make your changes.
-4) push the branch to the remote repo
+4) Push the branch to the remote repo.
-5) open a pull request
+5) Open a pull request.
-6) merge the changes
+6) Merge the changes.
-7) pull the merged changes into your local main branch
+7) Pull the merged changes into your local main branch.